 - It costs £9.99 a month to join ii, which includes our Stocks and Shares ISA, Trading Account and Junior ISA.
 Add a SIPP for just £10 a month extra.

-- We give you a free trade every month.
+- If you are on our £9.99 a month Investor plan, we give you a free trade every month.
 Additional US trades usually cost £7.99.

 - Frequent traders can get reduced rates on international shares with our Super Investor service plan.